threefoldtecharchive/rivine/README.md

 -----

-This release comes with 2 binaries, rivined and rivinec. rivined is a background service, or "daemon," that runs the Sia protocol, and rivinec is a client that is used to interact with rivined. rivined exposes an HTTP API on 'localhost:23110' which can be used to interact with the daemon.
+This release comes with 2 binaries, rivined and rivinec. rivined is a background service, or "daemon," that runs the Rivine protocol, and rivinec is a client that is used to interact with rivined. rivined exposes an HTTP API on 'localhost:23110' which can be used to interact with the daemon.
 Documentation on the API can be found in doc/API.md.